Lymah123/js-project-webpage-color-changing/README.md

 I built a landing page for a website with Bootstrap and its dependencies.
 - D9.
 I designed a contact page and an about us website.
+- D10.
+I made the hotel website more responsive.
+I made adjustment to the home page, added a banner section to the home page, and added a footer to the About page contact page